 Additional new entrants this year in the opportunity ranking list include new infrastructure to gain access to or to connect resources and markets, safety and risk management used as a partnership enabler, and new or expanded markets for natural gas.

-We have identified three themes into which the top 10 risks and opportunities can be categorised:
+We have identified three themes into which the top 10 risks and opportunities can be categorized: